tonyscottpage/site/index.markdown

 title:  "Page Consulting"
 ---

-At Page Consulting we call you a 'leader' if you want to make a difference with your team, and with others who share your pressing challenge.
+At Page Consulting we call you a 'leader' if you want to make a difference with a group or team that shares your pressing challenge.
 But are you a 'new leader'?

 New Leaders notice their challenge is more complex today, and that it demands a different starting point, because people are more connected, better informed, and a tad more sceptical.
 But all depends on HOW they link and combine.